Faazil/100-days-of-devops/challenges/week-10/day-68.md

     > We can see its' centos 9 os based server

-2. Run the following command to update packages:
+2. Execute command to update packages:

     ```sh
     yum update -y